magnumjs/mag.js/examples/tutorials/intro-part1.md

 The object in state.contact.name, {...}) reperesents the html tag attributes of the input element for the name field.

 The parts value: contact.name() and value: contact.email() are how we bind the value of the model to the view (we will see how to do the other side of two-way data binding in a later step).
 Note how we're using plain old JavaScript features.
-This is a big benefit of using Mithril — no preprocessors or build step needed.
+This is a big benefit of using MagJS — no preprocessors or build step needed.
 We can also refactor this code later (if necessary) using standard JavaScript and software design techniques.

 Here is the resulting HTML:
 ```html